xebiaww/immutable-meetup/consul.md

 !SLIDE

-## Can execute one command on all the Consul nodes?
+## Can you execute one command on all the Consul nodes?

-Try getting the last 5 lines of the consul log file on every node in a single command.
+Try getting the last 5 lines of the consul log file on every node in a single [command](https://www.consul.io/docs/commands/exec.html).